-Apple pie can actually be really labor-intensive.
-Between peeling the apples, mixing them with spices, whipping up the two crusts, and making sure you bake it correctly, it’s kind of a lot to deal with.
+No holiday is complete without some scrumptious homemade pie, but if you're in a pinch, making an apple pie from scratch can be very time-consuming.
+Between peeling and cutting up the apples, mixing them with spices, whipping up the two crusts and making sure you bake it correctly, you've spent the better part of an afternoon baking.
 Consider buying a pie instead, perhaps from one of the best apple pie bakeries in America.

-Corn is frequently an afterthought on the Thanksgiving table, but we still can’t imagine this holiday without it.
-To make this vegetable as easy as possible, buy a microwavable bag that already has the butter in it.
+Corn is an afterthought on the Thanksgiving table, but we can’t imagine this holiday without it.
+Skip the corn pudding and just buy a microwavable bag that already has butter in it.

-Homemade cornbread has kind of a lot of ingredients.
-Buying a cornbread mix is a great shortcut and will save you money and from doing so many dishes.
+Homemade cornbread actually has quite a few ingredients, and you may not always have the essential ingredient, cornmeal, on hand.
+Buying a cornbread mix is a great shortcut and will save you money and time.

-Everyone just prefers the canned stuff anyway, so you may as well lean in to it.
-Save the fresh cranberries for your cocktails.
+Most people prefer the canned stuff anyway, so you might as well lean into it.
+Save the fresh cranberries for other cranberry recipes this holiday season.

-You already chop enough vegetables for your turkey, stuffing, and mashed potatoes.
-Save yourself the pain of doing even more chopping by buying a crudité platter from the store.
-It even comes with dip, for the ultimate easy appetizer.
+You already chop enough vegetables for your turkey, stuffing and mashed potatoes.
+Save yourself the pain of doing even more by buying a crudité platter from the store.
+It even comes with dip for the ultimate easy appetizer.

-Yes, homemade gravy is far superior to the jarred stuff, but collecting the turkey drippings and turning it into gravy is a maddening task when you’re trying to cook so many other things before dinner is served.
+Homemade gravy is far superior to the stuff that comes in a jar, but collecting the turkey drippings and turning it into gravy can be a frustrating task when you’re trying to cook so many other things in time for dinner.
 Save yourself the stress and buy this premade.

-Honestly, can you truly bake a better roll than Pillsbury’s crescent rolls?
-Probably not.
-If you want to go the traditional roll route, buying quick brown-and-serve rolls will save you tons of time and energy, and they frankly taste good when served warm.
+Chances are you probably can’t bake a better roll than, say, Pillsbury or King’s Hawaiian, even if you’ve been working on your baking skills.
+If you want to go the traditional roll route, buying some quick brown-and-serve rolls will save a lot of time and energy, and it helps that they taste pretty good when served warm.

-You don’t want to be chopping iceberg lettuce, tearing up spinach, or shaving carrots before Thanksgiving; it’s just tedious.
+You don’t want to be busy chopping up lettuce, tearing up spinach or shaving carrots on Thanksgiving; it’s just tedious.
 If you’re serving a green salad, just buy a few bags and call it a day.
-You need to save your energy for the best Thanksgiving side dish recipes.
+You should save your energy for the rest of your amazing homemade Thanksgiving side dishes.